If you love to pluck the darkest, crispiest veggies right from the pan, Air Fryer Broccoli is for you!

-The way we were chowing down on it reminded me of the way I felt the first time we tried Air Fryer Brussels Sprouts and Air Fryer Cauliflower.
+The way we chowed down on this air fried broccoli reminded me of the way I felt the first time we tried Air Fryer Brussels Sprouts.

 How can a vegetable taste THIS GOOD?!

-Thanks to the air fryer’s high-powered convection fan, it makes the food you cook in it—like Air Fryer Zucchini—wicked crispy in a fraction of the time.
+- Faster Cook Time.
+Thanks to the air fryer’s high-powered convection fan, it makes the food you cook in it wicked crispy in a fraction of the time.
+Plus unlike Roasted Broccoli, you don’t need to wait for the oven to preheat.

-This mega crisp power makes the air fryer an excellent way to create healthy versions of deep-fried favorites, Air Fryer French Fries, Air Fryer Potato Chips, and Air Fryer Tofu being primo examples.
+- Healthy.
+This mega crisp power makes the air fryer an excellent way to create healthy versions of deep-fried favorites, Air Fryer French Fries and Air Fryer Potato Chips being primo examples.

-This full list of air fryer recipes includes everything we’ve tried so far, plus yummy main dishes too.
+This full list of air fryer recipes includes everything we’ve tried in our air fryer so far, plus yummy main dishes too.

 5 Star Review